 The EIS is a public document.
 Its purpose is to provide information to regulatory agencies and to inform the public about the project's scope, impacts and mitigation measures.
-As such, the main text should be written in plain English avoiding jargon as much as possible.
+As such, the main text will be written in plain English avoiding jargon as much as possible.
 Additional technical detail may be provided in appendices.
-The main text should not assume that a reader would have a prior knowledge of the project site and it should not be necessary for the reader to have visited the site to understand the issues involved in the project.
+The main text should not assume that a reader would have prior knowledge of the project site and it should not be necessary for the reader to have visited the site to understand the issues involved in the project.

-In brief, the EIS objectives should be to provide public information on the need for and likely effects of the project, to set out acceptable standards and levels of impacts (both beneficial and adverse) on environmental values, and demonstrate how environmental impacts can be managed through protecting and enhancing environmental values.
+In brief, the EIS objectives are to provide public information on the need for and likely effects of the project, to set out acceptable standards and levels of impacts (both beneficial and adverse) on environmental values, and demonstrate how environmental impacts can be managed through protecting and enhancing environmental values.
 A key aspect of the EIS is discussing options and alternatives and their likely relative environmental management outcomes.
+It is necessary for all relevant sections of the EIS to provide details about the quality of the information given in the EIS, in particular: